10 Ways To Be More Productive When Working For Yourself

 • Cellphone/tablet - only if you need it!

 Everything else should be put away in the drawer.
-You might need a book/magazine/newspaper for referencing purpose, or calculator, or coffee at times, but as soon as you finish with them, move them away from your desk.
+You might need a book/magazine/newspaper for reference purposes, a calculator, or coffee at times, but as soon as you finish with them, move them away from your desk.
 Keep your desk free of dust too.
-The hygiene will help you focus on your work!
+Hygiene will help you focus on your work!

 #5 Don't Get People To Distract You

-Your cellphone can be put under the desk too.
+Your cell phone can be put under the desk too.
 You don't want phone calls and text messages to interrupt your work.
 Once or twice a day, fine.
 But no more frequently than that.
-I keep my phone away, which is sync'd to my Mac.
-So I know who's calling, and only answer if urgent.
+I keep my phone away, which is synced to my Mac.
+So I know who's calling, and only answer if it is urgent.
 I can text back from my laptop.

 #6 Don’t Try To Fill Your Day For The Sake Of It